Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 Note that the Class is using a state array variable which is the same size as the filter length.

-The image below depicts the Overlap-Size algorithm
+The image below depicts how the the Overlap-Size algorithm processes input data to generate ouptu blocks of 128 sample each:

 ![](./Images/overlap_save.png)